 Jeremiah 8:16-19 - The snorting of His horses was heard from Dan.
 The whole land trembled at the sound of the neighing of His strong ones; for they have come and devoured the land and all that is in it, the city and those who dwell in it."
 "For behold, I will send serpents among you, vipers which cannot be charmed, and they shall bite you," says the LORD.
 I would comfort myself in sorrow; My heart is faint in me.
 Listen!
 The voice, the cry of the daughter of My people - From a far country: "Is not the LORD in Zion?
 Is not her King in her?"
 "Why have they provoked Me to anger with their carved images - with foreign idols?"

-Though we cannot be dogmatic on the issue, if the false prophet is Jewish, then it is possible he will be from the tribe of Dan, based on Jacob's prophecy about Dan being a serpent, and their exclusion from being included in the 144,000 servants of God.
+Though we cannot be dogmatic on the issue, if the false prophet is Jewish, then it is possible he will be from the tribe of Dan, based on Jacob's prophecy about Dan being a serpent, and their exclusion from the 144,000 servants of God.
 The false prophet will make many men fall into idolatry through the power of the first beast, whose power is from the serpent Satan:

 Revelation 20:2 - He laid hold of the dragon, that serpent of old, who is the Devil and Satan...

 Revelation 13:4 - So they worshiped the dragon who gave authority to the beast...

 Scripture also shows that you cannot serve God and go after idols, like the false prophet.
 You can only serve God alone to be His servant: